mnubo/smartobjects-android-client/README.md

 ```
     // Using gradle and maven dependency resolution
-    compile('com.mnubo:sdk-android:1.0.3@aar') {
+    compile('com.mnubo:sdk-android:1.1.0@aar') {
         transitive = true
     }
 ```

 _Sources/Javadoc are not automatically linked by Android Studio and Gradle for the moment even if they are downloaded properly to your local Maven repository.
-You can attach them manually attach them.
+You can attach them manually.
+They should be in $HOME/.m2/repository/com/mnubo/sdk-android.
 See the Google group discussion [here](https://groups.google.com/forum/#!searchin/adt-dev/javadoc/adt-dev/yVPo71O_ZKM/q4LzRL1eockJ)_

 You also need to exclude the following files from the packaging to avoid duplicate exception during